Yichuans/iucn-hand-over/docs/world-heritage-knowledge-lab.md

 # Platform

-While far from being complete, the World Heritage Analysis (hereafter refer to as the Lab) is not just a portal website with links pointing to each product - it is designed to be the central place to foster a mechanism that allows ideas to be prototyped, tested, scrutinised and, as a platform to raise funds for their eventual departure to become fully fledged product or services.
+While far from being complete, the World Heritage Analyses (hereafter refer to as the Lab) is not just a portal with links directing to each product or prototype - it is designed to be the central place to foster a mechanism that allows ideas to be prototyped, tested, scrutinised and, as eventually a platform to raise funds for their eventual departure to become fully fledged product or services.

-As it stands, it lacks the central pull factor to bring in more traffic and thus potential interest.
-This may be due to the lack of a usable feedback system, a small scope that appeals to a small audience and possibly also lacking effective promotion.
+As it stands, it lacks the central pull factor to bring in more traffic and potential interest.
+This may be due to the lack of a usable feedback system, a limited scope that appeals to only a small audience, and possibly also lacking effective promotion.

-Most of the traffic come from new users, and a large majority visit the [datasheets](https://yichuans.github.io/datasheet/output/), a well established product before its appearance as an online service
+Most of the traffic come from new users, and a large majority visit the [datasheets](https://yichuans.github.io/datasheet/output/), a well established product before its rebirth as an online service

 ![user](./img/wha-user.png)